adelapie/irma_phase_2/README.md

 Pushing the limits of the IRMA card
 ===================================

-Implementation of complex NIPKs in embedded devices.
+Implementation of complex NIPKs on embedded devices.

 ### How to run the examples